gdm-isdd/sifter/README.md

 Installation
-It is recommended to use the python_interactions3.yml file, as it is the working environment.
+It is recommended to use the python_interactions3.yml file, as it is the working environment (which is in the folder called env).
 Using conda:
 ```
 conda env create -f python_interactions3.yml
 ```